French Canadian Meat Pie, or “tourtière ” is a traditional dish passed down in my family, served on Christmas Eve and other special occasions.

 - 2 pounds ground Vermont or other local turkey

-- 1 ½ pounds fresh local pork sausage, removed from casings
+- 1 ½ pounds fresh local sausage, removed from casings

 - 1 tbsp. poultry seasoning